Skip to main content

 While your appliance can handle semi-solid or liquid fat, oil, and grease, the rest of your kitchen’s plumbing system can’t.
 Instead, throw the fatty leftovers out with your trash.

-Your garbage disposal unit may break fatty substances and grease into small pieces.
+Your garbage disposal unit may break down fatty substances and grease into small pieces.
 However, this won’t solve the problem with oil substances.
 The small pieces can pile up, forming a tough clog down the drain.
-Additionally, both fat and liquid oil can clump together and accumulate down in your pipes.
+Additionally, both fat and liquid oil can clump together and accumulate in your pipes.
 Over time, this sludge can build up to a point where it blocks the pipe’s opening.

 Although they’re small and easily breakable, pasta, rice, and oats can cause damage when they get into your appliance.
 This is because they continue to swell when in contact with water, even after cooking.
 You should consider tossing them in the compost pile unless you’re ready to risk a clog.